-The PASSU command is entered by driving CS# to the logic low state, followed by the instruction and the password data bytes on SI, least significant byte first, most significant bit of each byte first.
+The PASSU command is entered by driving CS# to the logic low state, followed by the instruction and the password data bytes on SI, LSB first, most significant bit of each byte first.
 The password is sixty-four (64) bits in length.